bczhc/chinese-navtex-translator/README.md

 Translate Chinese NAVTEX messages in "Chinese telegraph code" or "GB/T 18766-2009" format into readable text.

-For the potential copyright issue, dictionary `18766-2009.txt` is not included in this project (sorry..).
-You can obtain it from <https://github.com/frank-1225/Chinese-Navtex-Translator>, converting the `xlsx` file to a `<key>\t<value>` table and putting under the `dict` directory. (btw I'm also interested on how the linked repository owner obtain such a dictionary file.
+For the potential copyright issue (since it's a "NO LICENSE" and `GB/T 18766-2009` is not publicly accessible), dictionary `18766-2009.txt` is not included in this project (sorry..).
+You can obtain it from [frank-1225/Chinese-Navtex-Translator](https://github.com/frank-1225/Chinese-Navtex-Translator), converting the `xlsx` file to a `<key>\t<value>` table and putting under the `dict` directory. (btw I'm also interested on how the linked repository owner obtain such a dictionary file.
 I searched a lot, just